zmeluch/Cryptocurrencies/README.md

 # Crypto Currencies

 ## Summary
 In this project, cryptocurrencies were evaluated for an investment bank.
-The data was first preprocessed using pandas.
+The data was first preprocessed using pandas, to fit our unsupervised machine learning models.
 Then the Principal Component Analysis (PCA) algorithm was used to reduce the data to three principal components.
-Then an elbow curve to determine the best number of clusters to use.
+Then an elbow curve to determine the best number of clusters to use for the K-means algorithm.
 Then the K-means algorithm was used to make predictions of which clusters the data would be group.
-The results were the visualized.
+The results were then visualized.

 ## Results